Linuszand/bookproject-1/Readme.md

 # Bookhome | 1
 Welcome to the Bookhome API!

-Connect to MongoDBCompass and use this connection string to connect to API: mongodb+srv://linus:eQqNJRreQJXZVAt2@bookhome.yvh0dhe.mongodb.net/test

 API that searches after books from criterias such as title, genre, authors, rating and date of release together with information about the books, their authors, description and owners.
+It also has search criteria for the authors and owners!
+Deep dive into the Bookhome API!

 Open workspace on postman.com: https://www.postman.com/aviation-engineer-97338859/workspace/bookproject/overview

+Check below to see instructions for how to be able to run this API!

+You need a git clone and to make a new project on MongoDB Atlas!

 # Step by Step Instructions to get access to repository | 2
 1. Go to the respository page on GitHub(https://github.com/Linuszand/bookproject-1).